 As you near graduation, your attention has likely turned to your job search.
 After spending four years studying marketing, it is time to put your skills to the test.
 But first, you need to understand the different types of marketing roles so that you know what works for you based on your background, experience, and goals.

 We have worked with many marketing grads on each stage of their job search.
 Review the types of tech jobs for marketing majors and the responsibilities of each below.
 That way, you will ensure you are applying to the right job for you.

 - Email marketing associate or manager

 1. Digital marketing associate or manager

 One of the more broad roles under the marketing umbrella is digital marketing associate (entry level) or manager (more experienced).
-If you are working in this position, you are likely doing a variety of specific jobs, like social media marketing, search engine optimized (SEO) content writing and/or marketing, paid search, and more.
+If you are working in this position, you are likely doing a variety of specific jobs.
+Some examples include social media marketing, search engine optimized (SEO) content writing and/or marketing, paid search, and more.
 This is a great role for someone with a wide range of experience in marketing.
-If you are looking for more information on how to become a digital marketer [will link], check out our guide.
+If you are looking for more information on how to become a digital marketer, check out our guide.

 2. SEO specialist

 Search engine optimization (SEO) specialists are responsible for creating or managing the creation of content that increases a website’s traffic and leads to more conversions or the desired result of the site.
 SEO best practices include: